Industry-Wide Business Valuation FAQ & Glossary

 Multiple — the inverse of the capitalization rate.

-Net Book Value — with respect to a business enterprise, the difference between total assets (net of accumulated depreciation, depletion, and amortization) and total liabilities as they appear on the balance sheet (synonymous with Shareholder’s Equity).
-With respect to a specific asset, the capitalized cost less accumulated amortization or depreciation as it appears on the books of account of the business enterprise.
+Net Book Value — with respect to a business enterprise.
+The difference between total assets (net of accumulated depreciation, depletion, and amortization) and total liabilities as they appear on the balance sheet (synonymous with Shareholder’s Equity).
+With respect to a specific asset.
+The capitalized cost less accumulated amortization or depreciation as it appears on the books of account of the business enterprise.

-Net Tangible Asset Value — the value of the business enterprise’s tangible assets (excluding excess assets and non-operating assets) minus the value of its liabilities.
+Net Tangible Asset Value — the value of the business enterprise’s tangible assets (excluding excess assets and non-operating assets).
+Minus the value of its liabilities.

 Non-Operating Assets — assets not necessary to ongoing operations of the business enterprise. {NOTE: in Canada, the term used is “Redundant Assets”.}